Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ...Fuck.

 "Look, I won’t lie.
 I know I’m competent.
 I know I’m smart, I know I’m strong like a brownie.
-I’m a good medic, a passable spymaster, an occasional spy myself…"
+I’m a good medic, a passable spymaster, an occasional spy myself..."

 "Occasional?"
 Regaari asked.
 "You’re still selling yourself short.
 Remember that smuggling operation in Duen Gin?
 You infiltrated that workhouse and maintained your cover for nearly *two years.* Nobody else could have done that but you.
 The Clanless adopted you as one of their own, and they *never* figured out who the snitch was.
 Even to this day, they still argue over it!"